jpanneton/tubo-evic-customizer/README.md

 ## Export your design

-On the bottom of the page, the Copy URL button will generate a custom URL with all the current parameters.
-When using this URL, all the settings you defined will be loaded automaticaly.
+On the bottom of the page, the Copy URL button will generate a custom URL with all the current parameters and copy it to clipboard.
+When using this URL, all the settings you defined will be loaded automatically.
 This feature makes it really easy to share your design with others.
 Also, you can generate a PNG image of your design with the Download PNG button.
 Since the image is opened in a new tab, you can open a few of them with different settings and switch between them to compare your designs easily.

 ## Browser compatibility notes

 Note that color sliders are not displayed exactly in the same way on Chrome, Firefox and Internet Explorer.
-I higly suggest you to use Chrome or Firefox for the best user experience.
+I highly suggest you to use Chrome or Firefox for the best user experience.
+Also, this website has no mobile version, so it might be hard to use on some smaller devices.

 ## Contributing